angular/angular/aio/content/guide/router.md

-*Query Parameters* and *Fragments* are also available through the `ActivatedRoute` service.
+*Query parameters* and *fragments* are also available through the `ActivatedRoute` service.
 Just like *route parameters*, the query parameters and fragments are provided as an `Observable`.
 The updated *Crisis Admin* component feeds the `Observable` directly into the template using the `AsyncPipe`.

-Now, you can click on the *Admin* button, which takes you to the *Login* page with the provided `query params` and `fragment`.
-After you click the login button, notice that you have been redirected to the `Admin Dashboard` page with the `query params` and `fragment` still intact.
+Now, you can click on the *Admin* button, which takes you to the *Login* page with the provided `queryParamMap` and `fragment`.
+After you click the login button, notice that you have been redirected to the `Admin Dashboard` page with the query parameters and fragment still intact in the address bar.

 You can use these persistent bits of information for things that need to be provided across pages like authentication tokens or session ids.